snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 -   BHLDN gowns may be subject to a restocking fee.
 -   Find more information about returning online orders  [here](https://www.anthropologie.com/help/online-returns).

-##### Shoes, Bedding, Curtains, & Swimwear
+#### Shoes, Bedding, Curtains, & Swimwear

 -   Returns are free for shoes, bedding, curtains, and swimwear.
 [Find your order](https://www.anthropologie.com/#order-inquiry)  and print your free return label for any US order.
 We'll gladly accept unworn or unaltered merchandise for return or exchange in the original packaging.
 -   Shoes, bedding, curtains, and swimwear styles may be returned to our warehouse within 60 days for a refund to the original form of payment at the original selling price.
 If returned after 60 days, a merchandise credit will be issued at the original selling price.
-Please note, the products listed above may not be returned to stores unless originally purchased at a store location.

-##### Reusable & protective face masks
+Please note, the products listed above may not be returned to stores unless o Reusable & protective face masks

 -   Purchases of reusable masks are final sale and cannot be returned or exchanged.

-##### APlus by Anthropologie
+#### APlus by Anthropologie

 -   APlus by Anthropologie returns are free!
 We'll gladly accept unworn, unwashed, and unaltered merchandise purchased online in the original packaging for return or exchange.
 [Find your order here](https://www.anthropologie.com/help/returns-exchanges/#order-inquiry)  and print your free return label.
 -   APlus by Anthropologie merchandise may be returned to our warehouse within 60 days for a refund to the original form of payment at the original selling price.
 If returned after 60 days, a merchandise credit will be issued at the original selling price.
 APlus by Anthropologie merchandise may not be returned to a store unless originally purchased at a store location.

-##### FP Movement
+#### FP Movement

 -   FP Movement merchandise may be returned to our warehouse within 60 days for a refund to the original form of payment at the original selling price.
 If returned after 60 days, a merchandise credit will be issued at the original selling price.
 FP Movement styles may not be returned to stores unless originally purchased at a store location.

-##### Curated By Anthropologie
+#### Curated By Anthropologie

 -   Merchandise must be returned to the selling partner.
 Seller return policies may vary and can be found on the product page under Shipping & Returns and in your  [Order History](https://www.anthropologie.com/login?url=/orders)  after an order is placed.
 -   Merchandise cannot be returned or exchanged in store or mailed back to Anthropologie.